aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 ~~~

 One might like `s` for signed, personally I like `i` for integer.
 This
-is preferencial, you can choose whichever letters you like, as long as
+is my preference, you can choose whichever letters you like, as long as
 the overall design is consistent within itself.

 Second step, what size do I want this primitive to be?
 Depending if the language